veecle/veecle-os/CONTRIBUTING.md

 ## EditorConfig

 This project contains an [`.editorconfig`](.editorconfig) file to enforce some format considerations.
-Because EditorConfig is not enforced in CI, please [configure EditorConfig support in your editor](https://editorconfig.org/#download).
+EditorConfig is mostly enforced in CI via `editorconfig-checker`, but it is simpler to [configure EditorConfig support in your editor](https://editorconfig.org/#download) to comply automatically.

 ## Code Quality Checks